dijasila/GPAW/doc/documentation/directmin/directmin.rst

 approximate Wolfe Conditions [#Hager]_.
 The last two conditions are important as they guarantee stability and fast convergence of the L-BFGS algorithm [#Nocedal]_.
-Apart from L-BFGS algorithm, one can use limited-memory symmetric rank one (L-SR1) quasi-Newton algorithm which also demonstrates good performance and is especially recommended for the calculation of the excited states [#Levi2020]_ (see also :ref:`Maximum Overlap Method and Direct Optimization <mom>` ).
+Apart from L-BFGS algorithm, one can use limited-memory symmetric rank one (L-SR1, default memory is 20) quasi-Newton algorithm which also demonstrates good performance and is especially recommended for the calculation of the excited states [#Levi2020]_ (see also :ref:`Maximum Overlap Method and Direct Optimization <mom>` ).